aws-samples/amazon-s3-resumable-upload/cluster/README-English.md

 * Jobsender only compare the file Bucket/Key and Size.
 That means the same filename in the same folder and same size, will be taken as the same by jobsender or single node s3_uploader.
 If the jobs are trigger by S3 new created object to SQS, then no compare, just copy directly.

-* Delete the resources only need one command: cdk destroy
+* To delete the resources only need one command: cdk destroy
 But you need to delete these resources manually: DynamoDB, CloudWatch Log Group, new created S3 bucket

 ## License